openSUSE/open-build-service/CONTRIBUTING.md

 * Prerequisites: familiarity with [GitHub Issues](https://guides.github.com/features/issues/).
 * Enter your issue and a member of the [open-build-service team](https://github.com/orgs/openSUSE/teams/open-build-service) will label and prioritize it for you.

-We are using priority labels from **P1** to **P4** for our issues.
-So if you are a member of the [open-build-service team](https://github.com/orgs/openSUSE/teams/open-build-service) you are supposed to

-* P1: Urgent - Fix this next even if you still have other issues assigned to you.
-* P2: High   - Fix this after you have fixed all your other issues.
-* P3: Medium - Fix this when you have time.
-* P4: Low  - Fix this when you don't see any issues with the other priorities.

 # How to Contribute Documentation